 Frequently Asked Questions

 1. While driving to conduct an off-campus training course, my car got a flat tire.
 I called AAA for assistance, but encountered a charge for their service.
-Can I submit that cost for reimbursement since I was on university business?
+Since I was on university business, can I submit that cost for reimbursement?

 No. Employees must personally pay for costs incurred, such as roadside assistance and tire repairs, while driving their personal vehicle for university business.

 2. I was asked to attend an out-of-town conference and place the cost of hotel and gas on my personal credit card.
 I do not have a credit card, nor do I wish to obtain one.
 Can my department force me to obtain a credit card?

 No. The university cannot force an employee to obtain a credit card through the State of Texas Travel Charge Card Program or any other means.

-Travelers may choose pay for travel charges personally and seek reimbursement or use other available payment options offered by the university.
-Company billed options exist for air and rental vehicle costs.
-In some cases, company billed options are available for lodging.
-Employees should contact their department's Travel Assistant for assistance determining available company billed options.
+Travelers may choose personally pay for travel charges and seek reimbursement or use other payment options offered by the university.
+Generally, company billed options are for air and rental vehicle costs, but in some cases, are available for lodging.
+Employees should contact their department's Travel Assistant for assistance in determining available company billed options.